AikidoSec/ci-api-client/README.md

 ⚠️ Your Aikido API key is stored in `~/.config/configstore/aikido-api-client.json`.
 If you don't want this behaviour (e.g. for security related issues), you can also provide your API key to `aikido-api-client` by adding `--apikey <your-api-key-here>` to every command.
 However, for the examples below, we'll assume you've used `aikido-api-client apikey <your-api-key-here>` to save your API key.
 If `--apikey` is provided while a key is set in the configuration file on disk, the key that was provided with `--apikey` will be used.

-## Usage

-Using the `scan` command to start new scan for Pull Request Gating:
+## Use case: pull request checks & gating

+Using the `scan` command.
+The use case here is to add a red/green check to a pull request based on the difference in files (head vs base commit).

 ```sh
 $ aikido-api-client scan <repository_id or repository_name> <base_commit_id> <head_commit_id>
 ```

-Using the `scan-release` command to start new scan for Release Gating:
+## Use case: release gating

+Using the `scan-release` command.
+The use case here is to block a new build or a new release as long as issues are still open.

 ```sh
 $ aikido-api-client scan-release <commit_id>
 ```

+## How it works

-The process will report scan progress and will exit with exitCode `0` if the scan was successfull (`gate_passed: true`).
+The CLI will spawn a cloud-based scan and then report scan progress.
+It will exit with exitCode `0` if the scan was successfull (`gate_passed: true`).
 The process will exit with exitCode `10` if the scan was unsuccesfull (`gate_passed: false`).
 If anything else goes wrong (e.g. API unavailable, scanning unavailable, other unexpected issue) the process will exit with exitCode `1`.

 If you want the scan to run quietly (without output), you can add the `--quiet` option to the command.